fsciortino/fsciortino.github.io/_pages/research.md

 My graduate school research has focused on particle transport in tokamak plasmas.
 I have worked on the analysis of Alcator C-Mod and DIII-D experiments, developing Bayesian inference frameworks to compare particle transport coefficients between theoretical calculations and experimental modeling.
 You can [download](../files/sciortino_MIT_PhD_thesis.7z) my PhD thesis here.

-An outcome of my graduate research has been the public release of the Aurora package for particle transport and radiation modeling for fusion plasmas, which has [its own website](https://aurora-fusion.readthedocs.io/en/latest/).
+An outcome of my graduate research has been the public release of the Aurora package for particle transport and radiation modeling for fusion plasmas.
+See the [Aurora documentation](https://aurora-fusion.readthedocs.io/en/latest/) for details.

 Before coming to MIT, I spent some time doing research at
 * the Magnetic Reconnection eXperiment (MRX) at the Princeton Plasma Physics Laboratory